WestDRI/cli_etc/content/workshops/2022_git_sfu.md

 Install {{<a "https://gitforwindows.org/" "Git for Windows.">}} This will also install Git Bash, a Bash emulator.

+### Using Git

+We will use Git from the command line throughout this workshop.

+MacOS users:    open Terminal.
+Windows users:   open Git Bash.
+Linux users:    open the terminal emulator of your choice.

 ### Configuring Git

+Before you can use Git, you need to set some basic configuration.
+You will do this in the terminal you just opened.

 #### User identity